-Thunderstorms can happen any time of year, but are most common during summer months.
+Not all STEAM projects for summer require tools, and while thunderstorms can happen any time of year, they are most common during summer months.
 Whether your kids are frightened or fascinated by thunderstorms, understanding how they work is enlightening.

 Thunderstorms form when cold and warm air masses meet.
 In the clouds, static electricity builds up until it is released as lightning.
 The sound we hear when that happens is the thunder.

-One way to learn about weather is simply to observe.
+One way to learn about weather is simply by observing.
 Do take care, though.
 If you see lightning or hear thunder, take shelter in a fully enclosed building or car with the windows closed

 Try tracking your weather for several days, especially when storms are predicted.
 Some things to observe: